coala/documentation/Help/FAQ.rst

 Can I Use coala in my Continuous Integration?
 ---------------------------------------------

 Yes!
-There's a dedicated *coala-ci* binary that is noninteractive, shows results cleanly in the log and returns error codes if something is wrong.
+There's an argument *--ci* that runs the coala binary in non-interactive mode, which shows results cleanly in the log and returns error codes if something goes wrong.

 Why did you choose the name?
 ----------------------------